5531 West Northwood Drive Glendale, AZ 85310

 Alaska Caribou, Nomads of the North!

 We offer 2 or 3 Fully Outfitted Unguided Caribou hunting trips each year starting/leaving out of Anchorage.
 You will need to have at least one other hunter to hunt with you.
-The Alaskan Barren Ground Caribou trips are fully outfitted fly out spike camp hunts that take place in the the low rolling foot hills on the Northwestern side of the Alaska Range.
+The Alaskan Barren Ground Caribou trips are fully outfitted fly out spike camp hunts that take place in the low rolling foot hills on the Northwestern side of the Alaska Range.
 You are provided a “suggested personal gear list” and detailed lists of all the equipment/supplies, food and drinks included by Alaska Bush Adventures for your hunting trips in Alaska.
 We strongly suggest taking advantage of the information provided on the FAQ (frequently asked questions) page within this website, as it will have these lists and much more helpful information to help prepare you better for a hunt with Alaska Bush Adventures.

 We have Guided hunts for Moose, Brown & Black Bears, however we only offer unguided fully outfitted hunts for Caribou.
 Over the years it has been the highest success rates for our hunters, 100%, in Alaska.
 Generally, most hunters are skilled enough to experience an unguided Caribou hunting trip without bearing the higher cost of utilizing a Guides assistance.

 Other than your personal gear, we supply the hunting and camping gear along with food and hot/cold drinks that is necessary to undertake an Unguided Caribou hunting trip in Alaska.
 The Tents are Extreme Weather types able to tolerate the fall weather of Alaska, pack frames, 2 burner cookstoves with fuel, LED Lanterns, basic kitchen cooking and eating utensils and other supplies.
-The camping and hunting equipment/supplies to ensure a thourough package of the essential items nessesary for this hunt.
+The camping and hunting equipment/supplies to ensure a thorough package of the essential items necessary for this hunt.
 We will provide you with list of the food items for your meals, hot and cold drinks and another list of the camping, hunting supplies/equipment for your trip.

 The food and drinks we supply are high quality and very similar to what you would find at home in your own kitchen pantry.
 We also provide nutritious and tasty Auguson Farms freeze-dried meals & Mountain House Dinners for you and are nice to have when you come in from hunting late in the day.